 Although Flint is no longer “Buick City”, the investment these pioneers made in their city is standing.
 Names of other automotive leaders now grace the buildings where future generations are enriched and inspired.

-Flint is still innovating, going through a rebirth and is dedicated to inspiring the young and young at heart.
-These five locations tie together the importance of history with the creativity that leads to new discoveries.
-Who knows, visiting these locations may inspire the next brain surgeon, astronaut, actor or botanist!
+Flint is still innovating, going through a rebirth, and is dedicated to inspiring the young and young at heart.
+These five family-friendly destinations in Flint & Genesee County tie together the importance of history with the creativity that leads to new discoveries.
+Who knows, visiting these locations may inspire the next brain surgeon, astronaut, actor, or botanist!

 1602 University Ave, Flint, MI 48504

 The Flint Children’s Museum is always my first suggestion of places to visit in Flint.
 This museum has SO many activities for children of all ages.
 The Tot Spot has age-appropriate adventures for children ages 0-3.

 The Discovery Zone has new exhibits every quarter, like Caterpillar Quarter or Fairy Tale Land, to keep children eager to return.
 The Fractions Pizza Parlor and Smart Mart provide imaginative and collaborative play centers that are a favorite of all ages.

 This museum, located on the campus of Kettering University, has become a large fixture in this community.
 Various businesses and organizations contribute funds to offer free admission days.
 This allows people near and far to enjoy this gem, regardless of income.
 I highly suggest following their Facebook page to stay up to date on the opportunities they offer throughout the year.